tmnd1991/ceilometerAPI4s/README.md

-furry-computing-machine
+ceilometer API scala wrapper
 =======================

-Project that aims to monitor cloud infrastructures at every level of the stack (from Application to IaaS) and store those data in RDF Ontology.
-All of this using Apache Storm to process realtime data
+Library that offers all the entities (as Scala case classes) needed to query the ceilometer API and the relative Json conversions using spray-json.